mitmedialab/sar_robot_command_msgs/README.md

 `"Hi <smile> I am a robot! <wave>"`

-The action commands may contain additional optional flags, such as whether the action should be blocking or non-blocking, or where to direct the behavior, next to each action, e.g.:

-`"Hi <smile,nb,at-person> I am a robot! <wave,b>"`

 A message string can contain only speech or only actions, e.g.:

 `"Hi I am a robot!"`